-Magnet based generator with integrated contactless, fully electronic ignition.
+- Magnet based generator with integrated fully electronic ignition.
 Output at 12V/180W DC.
-Replaces old Noris magneto of type DS with regulator and centrifugal govenor.
+Replaces old Noris DS Dynamo complete with regulator and the Noris or Bosch Magneto The system is technically capable of running without battery.
 No changes on engine casing needed.

-- Ignition coil, regulator and advance unit have to be mounted outside the engine (on some models it can be accomodated under engine top cover).
+- Ignition coil, regulator and advance unit may be fitted under engine top cover.
+Fastening material for this is not supplied

 - all parts are new

 - solid state ignition and advance

 - more light output (with light bulb 40/45W)

 - very stable ignition with solid spark

 - better starting, better fuel burning

 - no wear anymore on collector, govenor and points